felixlinker/emblem-scope/authenticated-digital-emblem-scoping.md

 We seek to develop a digital emblem that signals protection under IHL using digital means so that medical and humanitarian digital assets can also advertise their protection.
 Such a digital emblem would need be accessible through well-known mechanisms, easily recognizable, verifiable, and accountable against misuse to enable good-faith actors to respect it.

-Work on marking such a digital emblem should be conducted in close collaboration with all relevant legal guardians of the in-scope IHL emblems so that all results can actually be used for its intended purpose.
+Work on marking such a digital emblem should be conducted in close collaboration with all relevant legal guardians of the in-scope IHL emblems so that all results can actually be used for their intended purpose.

 ## Goals